Summer Coding

 I strongly encourage you to use a PC rather than a Mac for coding at home

-If you do not have access to a computer at home, you'll need to do all your programming in class.
+If you do not have access to a computer at home, you'll need to do all your programming in class and manage your time extremely carefully.

 HANDBOOK | READING